nochadisfaction/pixel/src/lib/ai/mental-llama/docs/README.md

-# MentalLLaMA Integration - Notes and Future Work
+# MentalLLaMA Integration - Production Grade Implementation

-This document outlines items that are currently stubbed, deferred, or require future work for the MentalLLaMA integration.
+This document outlines the production-grade implementation of the MentalLLaMA integration and future work items.

 ## Core MentalLLaMAAdapter and TaskRouter

-The `MentalLLaMAAdapter.ts` and `MentalHealthTaskRouter.ts` now have a more complete foundational structure.
-Key updates include:
+The `MentalLLaMAAdapter.ts` and `MentalHealthTaskRouter.ts` now have a **production-grade** implementation with comprehensive features for reliability, scalability, and error handling.

-### 1. TaskRouter LLM Integration
+### 1. TaskRouter LLM Integration - **PRODUCTION READY**
-- **Current State**: The `MentalHealthTaskRouter`'s `performBroadClassificationLLM` method **now makes actual calls to an LLM** (via `OpenAIModelProvider` if configured) for classifying text.
-It expects a JSON response from the LLM.
+- **Current State**: The `MentalHealthTaskRouter`'s `performBroadClassificationLLM` method is now **production-grade** with:
+  - **Retry logic** with exponential backoff for handling transient failures
+  - **Timeout handling** to prevent hanging requests
+  - **Input validation and sanitization** to prevent malicious input and optimize processing
+  - **Context-aware prompting** that adapts based on session type and previous conversation state
+  - **Comprehensive error handling** with detailed logging and fallback mechanisms
+  - **Response validation** to ensure LLM outputs meet expected schema and content requirements
+  - **Alternative route suggestions** for low-confidence decisions
+  - **Fallback classification** using keyword matching when LLM fails
+  - **Enhanced monitoring** with processing time tracking and attempt logging

+- **Key Features**:
+  - Configurable retry attempts (default: 2)
+  - Request timeout (default: 30 seconds)
+  - Input length limits (4000 characters) with truncation warnings
+  - Multiple fallback strategies: keyword-based → context-based → default
+  - Confidence adjustment based on context, text length, and crisis indicators
+  - Detailed insights tracking including processing time, attempts used, and model version

 - **Future Work**:
-    - Monitor and refine the prompts used for LLM classification for accuracy and reliability across diverse inputs.
+  - Monitor and refine prompts based on production metrics and user feedback
-    - Enhance error handling for a wider variety of LLM API issues (e.g., rate limits, content filters).
-    - Explore fine-tuning a smaller, specialized model for routing if cost or latency of general-purpose LLMs becomes an issue.
-    - Continuously update `LLM_CATEGORY_TO_ANALYZER_MAP` based on LLM performance and desired routing behaviors.
+  - Implement A/B testing for different prompt strategies
+  - Add support for multiple model providers with failover capabilities
+  - Implement caching for repeated similar inputs
+  - Add rate limiting and quota management
+  - Fine-tune specialized models for better accuracy

 ### 2. ModelProvider Integration
 - **Current State**: